-Your patient has been breathing irregularly for some time now and just drew another gasping, agonal breath.
+Your patient’s been breathing irregularly for some time now and just drew another gasping, agonal breath.
 Holding your own breath, you wait…and wait.. for the next breath.
-But it never comes.
-It hits you that your patient just died.
+But this time it doesn’t come.

 You’ve never had a patient die before, much less witnessed the moment of passing.
-You are shell-shocked.
 But soon the family will be here and you need to compose yourself and be professional.
 Whatever that means.

-The Charge Nurse has already indicated she wants the body sent to the funeral home and the room cleaned ASAP because there’s another patient in the ED who needs the bed.
+The Charge Nurse has already said she wants the body sent to the funeral home or morgue and the room cleaned ASAP because there’s another patient in the ED who needs the bed.

-You want to spend time with the husband and daughter who are just now getting off the elevator.
+The husband and daughter are just now getting off the elevator.
 But you also have a hard IV stick on another patient who needs a blood transfusion, and your post-op knee patient needs her pain med.

-You aren’t prepared for the loss of a patient and all the accompanying emotions.
-How could you be ?
+You aren’t prepared and don’t really know what to say.
+How could you?
 It’s not a test you’ve ever studied for.

 You Can’t Fix It